inkydragon/TheMissingDoc4Julia.jl/docs/src/Base.Math/Trigonometry/Sine/sin.md

 # `sin`
-> NOTE: One line description.

-Compute sine of paramter in radians.
+Compute sine of parameter in radians.

 ```@setup repl_only
 using LinearAlgebra